 - PrintScreen: Copies the entire screen to clipboard.

-- Alt+PrintScreen : Copies the current active window to clipboard.
+- Alt + PrintScreen: Copies the currently active window to the clipboard.

 You no longer need to open Paint or any other editor to paste the image, as Windows 8 and Windows 10 saves the image automatically when you use the WinKey + PrintScreen keystroke.

 The files are named “Screenshot (n).png” where n is the index/counter which automatically increments after you use the WinKey + PrintScreen.

 Additionally, press the Fn Key for Notebooks

 If you’re using a laptop, use the Fn key in addition:

 - Fn + PrintScreen